 Babywearing is wonderful because it helps keep that close contact with you your baby deeply craves.

-Baby’s who are worn often cry less, gain weight more consistently and maintain a more stable heart rate and body temperature – just to name a few.
+Baby’s who are worn often cry less, gain weight more consistently and maintain a more stable heart rate and body temperature – just to name a few. (source)

 Bonding with your little one this way is not only beneficial for baby, but for mom as well!

-Moms who practice babywearing often suffer less from postpartum depression because they worry less about their baby not getting the love and attention they need with the constant physical contact.
+Most likely this is because they worry less about their baby not getting the love and attention they need with the constant physical contact.

 Babywearing also frees mom up to move around more freely and get chores done around the house while baby is nestled safely in her bosom.

 Skin to skin contact is not only wonderful for bonding with your baby, but is shown to help improve a mother’s milk supply.

 I have a resource for any mom looking to get some top tips on how to pump up her milk supply in this FREE eBook!

 I found that bathing my baby with me in the tub was actually more convenient for both of us anyways.

 You may have a baby that struggles with latching or any other number of nursing battles, this is a great time to take the pressure off and see if any successful nursing takes place organically.

-Quality time can be anything you do with your baby that involves one on one interaction or contact.
+Quality time can be anything you do with your baby that involves one-on-one interaction or contact.

-A nap is another simple way to bond with your baby without nursing.
+- Snuggle.
 You could also snuggle up in a rocking chair and hold your little sweetie while they slumber.

-Be the One to Feed Baby Her Bottle
+4. Feed Baby Her Bottle